-What is the OECD (Organization for Economic Cooperation and Development?
+What is the OECD (Organization for Economic Cooperation and Development)?

-The OECD, or the Organization for Economic Cooperation and Development, is an international organization that promotes policy coordination and economic freedom among developed nations.
-The OECD was derived from the Organization for European Economic Cooperation (OEEC) that was established in 1974 to monitor American and Canadian contributions under the Marshall Plan.
+The OECD, or Organization for Economic Cooperation and Development, is an international organization that promotes policy coordination and economic freedom among developed nations.
+The OECD was derived from the Organization for European Economic Cooperation (OEEC) that was established in 1948 to monitor American and Canadian contributions under the Marshall Plan.

-Headquartered in Paris, France, the OECD was formed in 1961 and included members from democratic states such as the United States, Western Europe, Japan, Canada, Australia, and New Zealand.
+Headquartered in Paris, France, the OECD was formed in 1961 and included members from democratic states such as the United States, countries in Western Europe, Japan, Canada, Australia, and New Zealand.
 The organization expanded in the 1990s to include Mexico, South Korea, and Eastern European nations.
 In recent years, India, Brazil, China, and Indonesia also made contributions to the work agenda of the OECD.

 The OECD’s Mission

 The mission of the OECD is to promote policies that will improve the economic and social welfare of people in developed nations.

 The main purpose of the OECD is to improve the global economy and promote world trade.
 It provides an outlet for the governments of different countries to work together to find solutions to common problems.
 It includes working with democratic nations that share a commitment to improving the economy and well-being of the general population.